 Weekend trip to High Point State Park, the campground to stay at is Saw Mill Campground.
 It is such a wonderful space and your own oasis.
 For the weekend for 6 people it was $45.
 Accounting for food, firewood, and snacks came to just under $20 per person.

 How to Get Here:

-One the campground website there is an address, that will not bring you to the campsite.
+On the campground website there is an address, that will not bring you to the campsite.
 In a normal situation, you would need to go to High Point State Park Visitor Center and check-in.

 I visited here in July 2020, in-person meetings weren’t happening so no check-in was not required.
 If that is the case during your visit, put in Saw Mill Campground into Google Maps and it will take you to the campground.
-Just be sure to check the number of your site on your email confirmation.
+Be sure to check the number of your site on your email confirmation.

 Each site has its own parking spot for your site.
 My friends and I got to our site and there was a cute creek that feeds into the Saw Mill Pond we looked out on around our site.
 We loved having the creek and a small bridge we got to cross from our parking spot to our campsite.